 Food Waste Recycling; County Requirements Established

-Establishes county requirements for separate collection and recycling of food waste by specified restaurants, food courts, hotels, markets, food manufacturers or processors, catering establishments, hospitals, schools, and businesses; requires inspections and dissemination of information about the requirements.
+Establishes county requirements for collection and recycling of food waste by specified restaurants, food courts, hotels, markets, food manufacturers or processors, catering establishments, hospitals, schools, and businesses.
+Authorizes a county to assess a surcharge.
+Applies to counties of 500,000 or more.
+Includes a food waste recycling program component as part of the counties' integrated solid waste management plans.
+Sets forth guidelines for the counties' food recycling component.

 STATE OF HAWAII